lucillelacostephd/AQS-API-Data-Retrieval-for-Ozone/README.md

-# AQS API Data Retrieval for Ozone and VOC Analysis
+# AQS API Data Retrieval for Ozone
 This repository contains Python scripts for retrieving air quality data from the EPA's Air Quality System (AQS) API.
-The scripts automate the process of requesting and extracting ozone and volatile organic compounds (VOCs) data for specified locations and time periods.
+The scripts automate the process of requesting and extracting ozone data for specified locations and time periods.

 # Features
 Query hourly and daily ozone data from AQS.